4.7 Youth work to foster social inclusion

 UBU- Your Place, Your Space

-In December 2019, the Minister for Children and Youth Affairs launched UBU - Your Place, Your Space.
-It is informed by the high-level national outcome areas set out in The National Policy Framework for Children and the corresponding objectives in the National Youth Strategy.
-10- to 24-year-olds who are described in the National Youth Strategy as marginalised, disadvantaged, or vulnerable are the primary target group.
-UBU Your Place Your Space’s goals are to provide young person-centred, community-based and out-of-school youth services to young people in need of support and to ensure that each layer of the governance structure (including the Department of Children, Equality, Disability, Integration and Youth; Education and Training Boards; and funded organisations) adds value to the direct work with young people.
+As outlined in this Strategy, the primary target group for this initiative are 10–24-year-olds who are marginalised, disadvantaged, or vulnerable.
+UBU- Your Place, Your Space’s goals are to provide a young person-centered, community-based, and out of school youth services to young people in need of support and to ensure that each layer of the governance structure (including the Department of Children, Equality, Disability, Integration and Youth; Education and Training Boards; and funded organisations) adds value to the direct work with young people.

 Garda (Police) Youth Diversion Programme

 The Irish Youth Justice Service (IYJS) funds youth organisations and projects to provide services to young people aged under 18-years who have conflict with the law.

 The Garda [Police] Youth Diversion Bureau (GYDB) supports a network of Garda [Police] Youth Diversion Projects (GYDP).
 GYDP’s are community-based multi-agency crime prevention initiatives that seek to divert young people who have become involved in crime/anti-social behaviour and to support wider preventative work within the community and with families at risk.
 There are currently 105 GYDP’s state-wide and a further 10 projects with a special focus (e.g. for more challenging children, family support, etc.).

 GYDP’s aim to bring about the conditions whereby the behavioural patterns of young people towards law and order can develop and mature through positive interventions and interaction of the project.